Tennessee Workers Comp Claims: Eligibility, Filing and Appeals

 You should report your injury or occupational disease to your employer as soon as possible, and no later than thirty days from the injury, or when your doctor first tells you your injury or illness is work related.
 Your employer will complete the Tennessee Employer’s First Report of Work Injury or Illness form, Form C-20, to acknowledge your report of a possible workers’ compensation claim.
 The employer must complete this form within one day of your report of the injury or illness.
 Your employer should complete the reporting forms even if your employer disputes that the claim is related to your work.Your employer will also file your claim with OSHA using OSHA Form 301.

-You do not need to give notice to your employer of the injury or illness in writing, but it should be, to avoid any question of when you reported the injury or illness.
+You do not need to give notice to your employer of the injury or illness in writing.
+However, it's best to do so anyway, to avoid any question of when you reported the injury or illness.

-The employer will notify their workers’ compensation insurance carrier of your workers’ compensation claim.
+The employer will notify its workers’ compensation insurance carrier of your workers’ compensation claim.
 The insurance carrier may approve or deny your claim.

 What If Your Claim Is Denied?